 SAP ECC and Suite on HANA

-SAP ECC, or Enterprise Central Component is the pre-HANA enterprise suite used for ERP modules like logistics, warehousing, financing, and human resources.
+SAP ECC, or Enterprise Central Component is the HANA enterprise suite used for ERP modules like logistics, warehousing, financing, and human resources.

 There’s a lot of overlap between the terms ECC, R/3 and SAP ERP, which can cause confusion.
 The software developed from SAP R/3, which was first released in the early 90s.
 Starting with a 2003 release, the company started using the term “SAP ERP.”
 From 2004 on, the term “SAP ECC” was used more or less interchangeably with “SAP ERP.”
 Got all that?
 If not, don’t worry — for simplicity, we’ll stick with the term “SAP ECC.”

-The new front end of SAP ECC is SAP Fiori UX.
-Fiori replaced the SAPgui with a standardized User Experience (UX) based on innovative design using input from SAP customers.
+SAP ECC users may use SAP Fiori UX as a new way to view information.
+It does not replace the SAP GUI, but its standardized User Experience (UX) was based on innovative design using input from SAP customers.
 This UX gives a commercial-grade, design-focused feel to enterprise software, which is a radical departure from how SAP worked in the past.
 There are a wide range of Fiori apps, including:

 - Transactional apps to perform tasks